JacquelineCasey/fullstackopen-phonebook/NOTES.md

 - 3.11: Deploy the frontend to Heroku.
 Make sure both production and development work.
   - PS: Both 3000 and 3001 work now.
 Only 3001 can serve api resources, however.
+- 3.12: Set up a MongoDB database, and write a utility file `mongo.js` that can be used in the following ways:
+    - `npm mongo.js <PASSWORD> "full name" 123-233-4444` to add an entry
+    - `npm mongo.js <PASSWORD>` to list entries.

 ## For curious minds: Middleware that executes after the route